Cez02/Film-and-staff-DB-manager/README.md

 # FilmStaffDatabase
- A simple film-staff relational database made for a university Python course
+ A simple film-staff relational database made for a university Python course.